- Can Rabbits and Dachshunds Live in the Same Home?

 Yes, the rabbit has always been one of those burrow animals.
 And in modern times, even though you may live in an urban neighborhood and your pet rabbit has nothing to do with burrows, the dachshund is still likely to pounce on it due to its DNA.
-Related Post: Are Dachshunds Good With Cats?

-Is it Possible for Dachshunds to Co-exist with Rabbits?
+Is It Possible for Dachshunds To Co-exist with Rabbits?

 Even though their hunting instinct hinders dachshunds from living amicably with rabbits, there are ways to train your dog (and your rabbit) so that they can at least tolerate each other’s presence without hunting or being hunted.
-Also, remember that not every dachshund will act angrily towards small animals, each dog has its own personality and temperament.
+Also, remember that not every dachshund will act angrily towards small animals, each dog has its personality and temperament.
 Here are a couple of points that will help you identify whether there is any chance for your dog to mingle with your rabbit.

-Can You Train Your Dachshund and Rabbit to Get Along?
+Can You Train Your Dachshund And Rabbit To Get Along?

 Most breeds of dogs, even the more aggressive ones, respond to carefully evaluated training.
 This means that even though it is impossible to see your rabbit alive again if left alone with your dachshund on the very first day, it is possible to gently train the dog to be able to be around the rabbit.

-As with any kind of training, you have to bear in mind that you are trying to override its instincts and with dachshunds, you may have to try even harder.
+As with any kind of training, you have to bear in mind that you are trying to override its instincts, and with dachshunds, you may have to try even harder.
 That does not mean it cannot be done.
 It just means that it needs more time and patience.